Cacti/plugin_mikrotik/README.md

 ## ChangeLog

---- develop ---

-* issue#35: Login Failure for RouterOS Login method post-v6.43

 --- 2.3 ---

 * issue#31: Handle case where 'dhcp' package is not installed

+* issue#32: No Uptime and a non mikrotik device detected

+* issue#35: Login Failure for RouterOS Login method post-v6.43

 * feature: PHP 7.2 compatibility